Southeastern Conference: National team titles claimed by current SEC institutions

-The fourteen members of the Southeastern Conference claim over 200 national team championships in sports currently or formerly sponsored by conference members.
+The sixteen members of the Southeastern Conference claim over 200 national team championships in sports currently or formerly sponsored by conference members.
 The following totals include national team championships sponsored by the National Collegiate Athletic Association (NCAA) from 1906 to present, the Association for Intercollegiate Athletics for Women (AIAW) from 1972 to 1982, and, in football, the Bowl Alliance, Bowl Coalition, Bowl Championship Series (BCS) and College Football Playoff (CFP) since 1992, as well as consensus national championships determined by the major football polls prior to 1992.